sinder38/random-web-garbage-/README.md

 Mainly because I am not a frontend dev.

 ### Dependencies
-I prefer to use no dependencies.
-Only vanilla JS, CSS, and HTML5.
+Strictly only vanilla JS, CSS, and HTML.

 ### Is this cringe?
-Yes, it is. 😅
+Yes, it is.

 ### Why is it cringe?
 Mainly because I am not a frontend dev.

+### Contents:
+- Simle select for forms with search. looks fine